 But put those same totals through the working capital ratio formula (division), and we see a big difference.

-Company A has working capital ratio of 3.0.
-Company B has working capital ratio of 1.2.
+Company A has a ratio of 3.0.
+Company B has a ratio of 1.2.

 See how the working capital ratio is starting to tell us more about the way the business is run?